PurpleI2P/i2pd/doc/CONFIG.md

 	v6 = 0
 	ircdest = irc.postman.i2p

-tunnels.cfg (filename of this config is subject of change):
+tunnels.cfg (filename of this config is subject to change):

     ; outgoing tunnel sample, to remote service
     ; mandatory parameters: